bvic23/VinceRP/README.md

     count++
 }

-// When we send an error into x x <- NSError(domain: "domain.com", code: 1, userInfo: nil)
+// When we push an error into x x <- NSError(domain: "domain.com", code: 1, userInfo: nil)

 // Because 'y' ignores errors